TheRickyZhang/TheRickyZhang/README.md

 ### What I'm Working On
 - A **Realistic Beyblade Game** – can you believe one doesn't exist?
 Current physics engines aren't accurate enough for high-speed collisions and movement.
+- A NextJS/Medusa ecommerce template?
+Maybe just a phase though.
 - Feel free to reach out if you're interested in contributing! @rickroyale (Discord)

 ### Interests & Skills